godotengine/godot-docs/tutorials/3d/materials.rst

 Introduction
 ------------

-Materials can be applied to most visible 3D objects, they basically are a description to how light reacts to that object.
-There are many types of materials, but the main ones are the :ref:`FixedMaterial <class_FixedMaterial>` and :ref:`ShaderMaterial <class_ShaderMaterial>`.
+Materials can be applied to most visible 3D objects.
+Basically they describe how light interacts with that object.
+There are many types of materials, but the main ones are the :ref:`FixedMaterial <class_FixedMaterial>` and the :ref:`ShaderMaterial <class_ShaderMaterial>`.
 Tutorials for each of them exist :ref:`doc_fixed_materials` and :ref:`doc_shader_materials`.